raulviigipuu/numbers/README.md

 # numbers

-**Numbers** is a minimalist web app for generating lottery-style number sets.
+**Numbers** is a minimalist web app for generating lottery number sets.

 ---